A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Emerging capabilities of interplanetary CubeSats

-To enable navigation and telecommunication in deep space, the interplanetary NEO CubeSat will include the Iris transponder\footnote{http://mstl.atl.calpoly.edu/~bklofas/Presentations/DevelopersWorkshop2014/Duncan$\_$Iris$\_$Deep$\_$Space$\_$Transponder.pdf} \citep{Duncan-etal:2014} and a High Gain Antenna (HGA), such as the one used on the NEAScout mission\footnote{For details on the NEA-Scout (Near Earth Asteroid Scout) is a CubeSat mission, please visit {\tt http://space.skyrocket.de/doc$\_$sdat/nea-scout.htm}}.
-With the Iris transponder and HGA with direct to Earth transmission to the NASA's Deep Space Network (DSN), data rates of approximately 1~kbps will be achievable at the closest expected distance of 0.3~AU (once the constellation is established), data rates of $\sim$90 bps are achievable at distances of 1~AU, and less than 30~bps at the maximum distance of 2~AU.
+To enable navigation and telecommunication in deep space, the interplanetary NEO SmallSat will include the Iris transponder\footnote{http://mstl.atl.calpoly.edu/~bklofas/Presentations/DevelopersWork shop2014/ Duncan$\_$Iris$\_$Deep$\_$Space$\_$Transponder.pdf} \citep{Duncan-etal:2014} and a High Gain Antenna (HGA), such as the one used on the NEAScout mission\footnote{For details on the NEA-Scout (Near Earth Asteroid Scout) is a CubeSat mission: {http://space.skyrocket.de/doc$\_$sdat/nea-scout.htm}}.
+With the Iris transponder and HGA with direct Earth transmission to the NASA's Deep Space Network (DSN), data rates of approximately 1~kbps will be achievable at the closest expected distance of 0.3~au (once the constellation is established), data rates of $\sim$90 bps are achievable at distances of 1~AU, and less than 30~bps at the maximum distance of 2~au.
 Throughout the mission, the data rates will be adjusted according to the spacecraft distances from Earth.
-To return the total of approximately 128 MBytes of data throughout the 4 year mission with 5 CubeSats, each spacecraft will download for 0.1\% or 16.4~mins/week (at 0.3 AU) and 7\% or 12.2 hrs/week (at 2 AU) of the mission time, which is accounted for in the engineering time allocation.
-Future studies we will also investigate the option of sending data through inter-satellite relays to return the data to Earth to achieve higher throughput.
+To return the total of approximately 128 MBytes of data throughout the 4 year mission with six SmallSats, each spacecraft will download for 0.1\% or 16.4~mins/week (at 0.3 au) and 7\% or 12.2 hrs per week (at 2 au) of the mission time, which is accounted for in the engineering time allocation.
+In future studies we will also investigate the option of sending data through inter-satellite relays to return the data to Earth to achieve higher throughput.